pierre/killbill-graphql-plugin/README.md

 }
 ```

+## Development

+In IntelliJ, make sure to enable the Federation setting in `Languages & Frameworks > GraphQL` (see https://github.com/JetBrains/js-graphql-intellij-plugin/issues/297).

 ## About

 Kill Bill is the leading Open-Source Subscription Billing & Payments Platform.
 For more information about the project, go to https://killbill.io/.